-HUF property is managed by senior most major male member called ‘Manager’ or ‘Karta’.
-Upon death of Karta, next senior male coparcener becomes Karta.
+HUF property is managed by a senior member called ‘Manager’ or ‘Karta’.
+Upon the death of Karta, the next senior coparcener becomes Karta.
 Joint owners of HUF are known as coparceners.
 It consists of one common living ancestor and his all male & female (female included from Sept.
 2005) descendent up to three generations next to him.
-HUF cannot enter into a partnership as per Supreme Court judgement of 1998.
+HUF cannot enter into a partnership as per the Supreme Court judgment of 1998.

-3. Sole Proprietary Firms: Business is wholly owned by an individual.
-In law, there is no difference between proprietor & the firm.
-In all respects, it is an account in the name of an individual only except that it is operated upon by the proprietor on behalf of firm.
+3. Sole Proprietary Firms: A business is wholly owned by an individual.
+In law, there is no difference between the proprietor & the firm.
+In all respects, it is an account in the name of an individual only except that it is operated upon by the proprietor on behalf of the firm.
 The firm should have PAN or GST Number.
-Proprietorship letter in bank’s Performa is to be obtained.
+A proprietorship letter in the bank’s Performa is to be obtained.
 Proof of proprietorship to be obtained.
-Creditors have recourse not only against assets of the firm but also against private assets of the proprietor.
-Proprietor can authorize another person to operate the account through Mandate or Power of Attorney.
+Creditors have recourse not only against assets of the firm but also against the private assets of the proprietor.
+The proprietor can authorize another person to operate the account through Mandate or Power of Attorney.

 (a) Registration certificate

-(b) Certificate/licence issued by the municipal authorities under Shop and Establishment Act.
+(b) Certificate/license issued by the municipal authorities under the Shop and Establishment Act.